robkinyon/ruby-dsl-maker/README.md

 This is normally called by `generate_dsl()` to actually construct the DSL element.
 It is provided for you so that you can create recursive DSL definitions.
 Look at the tests in `spec/multi_level_spec.rb` for an example of this.

+* `add_helper(Symbol, Block)`

+This is used to create helper methods (similar to `default`, described below) that are used within the DSL.

+This creates global helpers that are available at every level of your DSLs.

 * `parse_dsl(String)` / `execute_dsl(&block)`